MDasch22/MDasch22/README.md

 - 🔭 I’m currently working on [Instashow](https://instashow.herokuapp.com/)

-- 🌱 I’m currently learning **Frameworks and Data-structures and algorithms**
+- 🌱 I’m currently learning **everything!!**

+- 🕺🏽 I am looking to collaborate with other aspiring software engineers

 - 📫 How to reach me **michaeldasch22@gmail.com**